-2. Stay physically still

 A simple yet effective rule of thumb to follow if you want to appear more confident and command attention is to move less.
 The primal knowledge behind this is straightforward, those with most to fear are constantly appraising their surrounding for predators and those with less to fear, remain physically calm.

 Some of us tend to move our heads too often when we speak.
 If the head is still or moved slowly; it reveals that whoever is speaking is serious, confident and authoritative.
 Continuously moving one’s head with constant ducking and darting eye movements indicates someone under threat and of lesser status.

 3. Exude confidence to boost your status

 We mentioned above the word "status".
-Here we offer a cautionary note, being perceived as a higher status than your boss, colleagues or clients might not always be a good thing.
+Here we offer a cautionary note, being perceived as higher status than your boss, colleagues or clients might not always be a good thing.
 Equally being considered of lower status can be detrimental to your success.
 Before purposefully manipulating your perceived status to command attention, be mindful of others and the situation you are in, then determine the appropriate level to benefit you most.

 Our third tip is surprisingly simple yet deviously effective.
 With tiny changes to your body language, you can alter how others perceive you both consciously and subconsciously.
 By modifying your physiology, that is merely acting more confident than you feel, others will view you as being self-assured and, you will become more confident.
 Fake it to make it.

 How we use our hands when engaging others reveals much about how we perceive ourselves, yet most of us give little thought to the messages we are transmitting.

-new wording: